OSHA Action PacketOSHA Packet

 Who on my team handles Respiratory Protection abatement?

 Typical ownership is split across EHS Manager, Occupational Health Provider, HR / Training Lead.
-Each packet assigns every cited item to a role and produces a per-owner worksheet you can hand off directly.
+Each packet assigns every cited item to a role and produces Owner Handoff ready to share directly.

 What if my citation bundles multiple standards?